-Investor withdrawal rights
+Investor withdrawal rights where the defect is 'materially adverse'

-RG 000.195 When the CSF intermediary publishes your company's supplementary or replacement CSF offer document on its platform it must, as soon as practicable, give each applicant that has already applied under the CSF offer written notice that they have one month to withdraw their application and be refunded their application money.

-RG 000.196 The written notice of withdrawal rights must be accompanied by the supplementary or replacement CSF offer document.

-RG 000.197 An applicant who wants to withdraw their application must do so in writing within one month of receiving the notice from the CSF intermediary, and the intermediary must refund their application money as soon as practicable.
+- RG 261.219 If the defect in your CSF offer document is materially adverse from the point of view of an investor, the CSF intermediary must publish your company's supplementary or replacement CSF offer document on its platform to correct the defect.
+You must also, as soon as practicable, give each applicant that has already applied under the CSF offer written notice that they have 14 days to withdraw their application and be refunded their application money. - You should apply an objective test when considering whether a misleading or deceptive statement, an omission or a new circumstance is 'materially adverse from the point of view of an investor'-that is, it should be considered from the point of view of a hypothetical reasonable investor.
+The written notice of withdrawal rights must be accompanied by the supplementary or replacement CSF offer document. - RG 261.221 An applicant who wants to withdraw their application must do so in writing within 14 days of receiving the notice from the CSF intermediary, and the intermediary must refund their application money as soon as practicable.

-Offer re-opens
+When the offer re-opens

-RG 000.198 Once the CSF intermediary publishes a supplementary or replacement CSF offer document on its platform, the CSF offer will be open again, which means new applications can be received via the application facility.

-RG 000.199 If there is a further defect in the supplementary or replacement CSF offer document, Steps 1-4 above may be followed again.
+- RG 261.222 Once the CSF intermediary publishes a supplementary or replacement CSF offer document on its platform, the CSF offer will be open again, which means new applications can be received via the application facility. - RG 261.223 If there is a further defect in the supplementary or replacement CSF offer document, Steps 1-4 may be followed again.